neeraj779/Teacher-Management-Application/README.md

 pip install -r requirements.txt
 ```

+### Env setup
-6. Create a .env file in the root of the project and add the necessary environment variables.
+Create a .env file in the root of the project and add the necessary environment variables.
 You can use the provided .env.example file as a template.

+`cp .env.example .env`

+#### env File Explanation
+Most them are default values, you can change them as per your needs.

+- `SECRET_KEY` = Django Secret Key
+- `DEBUG` = 'True'
+- `ALLOWED_HOSTS` = Domain name of allowed hosts

 ### 🤖 Running Teacher-Management-Application